 When you were 16 and turned the radio up full volume, you had little thought about how this might damage your health.
 You just enjoyed the music.

 As you grew, you may have indulged in nights out at loud concerts or the movies.
 You may have even chosen a career where loud noise is the norm.
-Still, you didn’t think it had any long-term effects.
+Still, you didn’t think it had any long-term effects, but sounds can have a bigger impact on your health than you know

 You probably know differently today.
 Noise-induced hearing loss can appear in children as young as 12.
 But did you know that sound is so powerful that it can even be used as a weapon?